D&D Review: 5 DM Questions to Help Decide If Tomb of Annihilation Should Be Your Next Adventure

 There are also 59 monster stat blocks that are not found in the Monster Manual (although some are repeats from Volo’s Guide to Monsters).
 Particular favorites are the seven different varieties of carnivorous or sentient plants, lots of dinosaurs, the Pterafolk (Terror-folk), and the Kamadan (a jaguar with six snakes sprouting from its shoulders).
 As well as the additional monsters, there are a number of special and magical items for your players to get hold of, including Acererak’s Staff of the Forgotten One and Artus Cimber’s Ring of Winter.

 Finally, this book also comes with additional, optional “Meat-Grinder mode,” where the Death Curse makes the difficulty class (DC) for rolling a death save a 15 on a D20 rather than a 10.
 This means way more characters deaths than players might be used to.
 While there is no reason why you couldn’t use this feature in other campaigns, there are lots why you shouldn’t.

-If you favor a more linear, structured, and ready-to-play adventure, then perhaps Tomb of Annihilation isn’t quite what you’re looking for, but if you like dinosaurs, zombies, and even the prospect of zombie dinosaurs, then this is definitely the right campaign for you.
+If you favor a more linear, structured and ready-to-play adventure, then perhaps Tomb of Annihilation isn’t quite what you’re looking for.
+If you like dinosaurs, zombies, and even the prospect of zombie dinosaurs, then this is definitely the right campaign for you.

 Tomb of Annihilation is a great addition to the fifth edition cannon, with both dungeons and (a) dragon present in Chult.
 Here, however, D&D stands more for “Dungeons & Dinosaurs” than Dungeons & Dragons, but that’s OK with me.
 After all, it’s just swapping one terrible lizard for another.